Jacob Kovco: Coronial inquiry

-After lobbying by Jake Kovko's mother, Judy Kovco, a Coronial inquest opened 11 February 2008 at the Glebe Coroner's Court.
+After lobbying by Jake Kovco's mother, Judy Kovco, a Coronial inquest opened 11 February 2008 at the Glebe Coroner's Court.
 After eight weeks of evidence, including controversial elements of Kovco's personal history that it was thought may have contributed to his death, the Coronial Jury found it could not determine Kovco's state of mind or whether he knew the weapon was loaded.
 It did find that "on the balance of probabilities" it was likely that he had not intended to take his own life.

 Before the verdict was handed down, counsel assisting the coroner, John Agius, told the jury the theory that Kovco had been shot by another soldier was "no more than the last grasp of a loving mother who cannot bring herself to accept that her son was less than perfect".

 Although numerous witnesses were excused from those originally summoned, the inquest ran longer than expected due to the re-ordering of witnesses and the possibility of recalling several witnesses late in the inquiry.
 A request was made by counsel representing Kovco's parents to recall several witnesses after Private Kovco's company sergeant-major in Iraq, Warrant Officer Tim Cuming, was questioned.
 A report submitted as evidence by Major Kyle Tyrell stated that several soldiers had made allegations that Cuming had intimidated them and attempted to influence their evidence before the military board of inquiry was convened.
 Asked about these allegations, Warrant Officer Cuming said " I claim privilege against self-incrimination".
 Requests by legal counsel to recall witnesses who were potentially affected by Warrant Officer Cuming's actions were denied.

 The coronial inquiry concluded on 2 April 2008.